Ras-al-Ghul/DuplicateEliminationDB/readme.md

 1. Record : This needs to be forwarded to the output buffer (If it's a distinct record)
 2. Null : The input file is completely processed.
 Proceed for close() routine

+Two assumptions have been made here:
+1. For the `BTree`, it is assumed that the number of unique tuples is not larger than what can fit into the main memory's M-1 blocks.
+If the number is larger than that, an error is thrown.
+2. For `Hashing`, there are M - 1 blocks to which the tuples can hash to.
+The maximum number of unique tuples which can hash to a block (amongst the M - 1 blocks) is the number which can fit in M - 1 blocks since we employ a two pass algorithm here if overflow occurs, and the entire content of each of those M-1 hash blocks needs to fit into the main memory at once during the second pass.

 **Output:** Vary from `M >= B(R)` to `M= (3/4)(B(R))` and calculate the execution time by employing BTree and Hashing for inserting and checking duplicate entry.